JonnyMarx98/comp330-cpd/README.md

 During this week I continued to work on the team game for the majority of the week.
 At this time the my main priority was improving the team game, probably becasue I had no deadlines coming up anytime soon.
 The main tasks I had for the game this week were adding aiming and health pick ups.
 This was not too challenging.
 There was no big challenges this week.

 ## Week 6 - Beginning 4th March
 This week was reading week, during this week I spent some time bug fixing code in the team game.
 This was challenging and very tedious as there was quite a few bugs that needed to be fixed and some of them took a long time to fix.
 To improve my bug fixing skills I am going to go into the studio and work on the game more often so I can practice using Unreal and blueprints more.

 ## Week 7 - Beginning 11th March
+This week was the week of show and tell so there was a lot of pressue to finish some things in the team game before presenting it.
+One especially challenging feature to implement was a third weapon in the game.
+The game currently had two available weapon slots, however for the show and tell the team wanted a third weapon slot.
+This took some time and some failed attempts before eventually getting it to work properly.
+To improve my ability to change existing code I will continue working on the game frequently to practice.

 ## Week 8 - Beginning 18th March
+After show and tell was complete I came to realise that some other deadlines were coming up soon.
+The closest deadline

 ## Week 9 - Beginning 25th March